Amazing Bushmills, Causeway Coast, County Antrim – 3 Top Attractions

 Bushmills, Giant's Causeway

-The world heritage site known as the Giants Causeway is another attraction near Bushmills.
+The world heritage site, the Giants Causeway, is another attraction near Bushmills.
 It’s the most visited attraction in Northern Ireland due to its unique landscape of rock formations.
 As well as the impressive views one can see while they are there.
-You can check out the visitor centre that is located here to learn more about the history.
+You can visit the visitor centre here to learn more about the history.

 Old Bushmills Distillery

 The Bushmills Distillery is a fabulous location to tour if you’re a fan of whiskey or not!
 It is considered one of the oldest working distilleries in the world.
-You can go on a guided tour of the distillery that includes whiskey tasting and a whiskey workshop.
-It also has an amazing gift shop with exclusive Bushmills merchandise and more.
+You can take a guided distillery tour, including a whiskey tasting and workshop.
+It also has a fantastic gift shop with exclusive Bushmills merchandise and more.

 Have you been to any of these attractions in Bushmills?
 We would love to hear your experiences.